jerryjappinen/Servant/sites/home/get-started/pages/text-and-markdown.md

 	### Plain text (.txt) and Markdown (.md)

-	Plain text files are treated as &ndash; a popular format for writing titles, subtitles...
+	Plain text files are treated as Markdown, a popular format for writing titles, subtitles...

 	- Here's a list item
 	- Here's another item